Confronting the killer inside me; a romance recounted

 “No lede, no conflict, no story, kid.
 And they want 2,000 words by Friday.”

 Jack knew me well; he knew all my soft spots and he hit them every chance he got.
 He sweated me day and night, and he loved it.
 I wrote lede after lede.
 No single story dominated.
 There were no happy endings.
 No happy beginnings.
-I was out to sea, drowning in my notes and paranoia.
+I was out to sea, drowning in an ocean of illegible notes, tossed by endless waves of paranoia.
 And there was Jack, standing on shore, grinning.

 “Told you so, kid.
 You’re going down, just like I said you would.
 Hey!
-You’re not even Jewish.
-And what’s today?
+What’s today?
 My, my.
 Is it Wednesday already?”

 Since those early days, I’ve written thousands of news and feature stories, opinion pieces, movie and album reviews and humor columns.
-I’ve written fiction and nonfiction books, magazine pieces and lengthy profiles of celebrities and even more of Joe Six-Pack.
+I’ve written and edited fiction and nonfiction books, magazine pieces, lengthy profiles of celebrities and told hundreds of variations of The Joee Six-Pack Story.
 There’s an ancient screenplay sitting in my sock drawer, and a children’s play that’s actually been produced.

 But romance dies hard with me.
 And, odd as it may seem, Jack Webb is part of my life’s romantic dream: the dream of being a writer like my dad—and like all the others newspaper wordsmiths who took the profession to new and dizzying heights.
 To name a very few: Woodward and Bernstein, natch.
 Ernest Hemingway (who started as a reporter for The Kansas City Star).
 And the immortal Walter Burns, the fast-talking, hard-boiled newspaper editor played by Cary Grant in the movie His Girl Friday, the guy who got the story of a lifetime and the girl.

-But when I feel the call of that romantic stereotype getting in my way—when Jack--whose only colors are black and white--strolls back into my life like the killer he is—I have to remind myself that I’ve fulfilled an important part of that early dream of mine.
+But when I feel the call of that romantic stereotype getting in my way, when Jack strolls back into my life like the killer he is—I have to remind myself that I’ve fulfilled an important part of that early dream of mine.